altipeak/safewalk-java-sdk/README.md

 It contains an example client APP, and a .Jar/DLL inside, with the methods that perform the authentication against the plataform.

-Note, Inside SafewalkClient interface there is the description of each method and the required/optional parameters to call them.
+Note, Inside /src/main/java/com/altipeak/safewalk/SafewalkClient.java there is the description of each method and the required/optional parameters to call them.

 ### Usage